Adam11072000/ATAM_TESTS/README.md

 P.S if run.sh and tester_2.sh don't work, first do chmod +x run.sh then have at it.

-P.S.2 a_2.o file is too big to upload on github, i'll send it on whatsapp. enjoy :)
+P.S.2 a_2.o file is too big, so it's zipped. don't forget to unzip it. enjoy :)